dr-itz/redmine_workflow_enhancements/README.md

 * Go to Administration -> Workflow, select a single workflow and click 'Edit'
 * Go to Administration -> Tracker, select a tracker
+* For each role that should be able to display the workflow graph in the issue form:

+	* Go to Administration -> Roles and permissions, select the desired role
+	* Check "View workflow graph" in the category "Issue Tracking"

 * In the issue edit form, click on the "?" next to the issue status

 ### What is displayed